Navigating the Digital Transformation of the Insurance Industry: Trends, Challenges, and Guiding Principles

 AI for Intelligent Communication:

 AI for Intelligent Communication refers to the use of artificial intelligence (AI) to improve communication between Insurance companies and their customers.
 This can include chatbots, virtual assistants, and other AI-powered tools that can help customers with inquiries and claims.
 This trend is changing the way customers interact with Insurance companies, making it easier and more efficient to get the information they need.
+Virtual assistants are in use by only 16% of insurers, but 38% of consumers find value in AI-based communication.
 It can also help insurance companies improve their customer service and reduce costs by automating some of their communication processes.

 Organizational data structure & client onboarding